This story was officially updated in June 2022.

 You could hop a plane to Europe or take a cruise to the Bahamas, but until you’ve gazed at the dark night sky from Cherry Springs State Park or slept in a house on the oldest residential street in the United States, there’s really no excuse to leave Pennsylvania.
 So when you book your next trip, try a staycation at these unique Commonwealth spots.

 Elfreth’s Alley in Philadelphia has been inhabited since 1702 — it is known as the nation’s oldest residential street.
-While houses on the alley rarely come up for sale, William Baran has opened his adorable home to Airbnb visitors wishing to soak in the history.
-The house features a fully equipped kitchen and air-conditioning; he has two rooms available for rent for $200 each.
-According to Baran, his home — which dates back to 1789 — is the only house on this historical alley that was actually built by an Elfreth.
+While houses on the alley rarely come up for sale, visitors wishing to soak in the history can find a two-bedroom rental via Airbnb.
+The house features a fully equipped kitchen and air-conditioning.

 The cobblestone alley is located near many Philadelphia historical sites including the Betsy Ross House, The Liberty Bell and the Benjamin Franklin Museum.
 The buildings on the block are known for their low doorframes and narrow passageways, constructed in the days before marble kitchen islands.